 At the moment, the only school that offers both ski and snowboard lessons in English is Myoko Snowsports.
 During the 2020/21 season, Myoko Snowsports were only offering private lessons for adults, so it’s best to get a group together to reduce the per-person price.

 There are two restaurants in the Village Station building at the base of the gondola.
 One is a cafe that serves great coffee and local Myoko beer along with simple food like paninis and sandwiches.
 There is also a fast food type restaurant that gets very crowded on weekends.
 Further up the slopes, at the terminus of the Gondola is another large restaurant.

 Additionally, there are four different restaurants within the hotel.
 Beco (steak), The Plate (buffet), and Asahi (Japanese) are quite high-end and not great value.
-Since it’s Korean owned, there is also a restaurant called Jongno that specialises in Korean Fried Chicken, along with other Korean specialties.
-It’s also much better value than the others.
+The Korean fried chicken restaurant is sadly closed.
 If there on a weekend or holiday, you’ll need to book ahead to ensure you get a table.

 Alternative snow activities

 In addition to skiiing and snowboarding, there are often light shows and activities in the area at the base of the mountain in the evening.
 If you’ve had enough of sliding on the snow, there is also a high altitude zipline from Zendana Station for ¥6,000 for adults or ¥3,000 for elementary school-age children.

 The hotel has an onsen with rotemburo (open-air pool) which is free for guests.
 If you are visiting for the day, you can use the onsen for ¥1,300 for adults and ¥700 for kids.